Off season Mallorca will steal your heart. Discover unique things to do in Mallorca and decide which of the best places to stay in Mallorca is a fit.

 Take the historic train, Ferrocarril de Sóller, from Palma to Sóller.
 From the train station, you can take a tram to Port de Sóller on the water.
 Sóller boasts a beautiful church designed by Gaudí in the center of town.
 On your way back, make time to enjoy the free art exhibitions in the train station.
 It’s an unexpected way to get a dose of Miró and Picasso.
 This train has been in operation since 1912.

-Sleepy little villages like Santanyí don’t get many visitors in the off season.
+Sleepy little villages like Santanyí on the southeast side of the island don’t get many visitors in the off season.

 The dance troupe and musicians encouraged all to participate.